garylirocks/quickrefs/azure-sql.markdown

 Other considerations:
 - Enable backup comrepssion
+- Enable instant file initialization to reduce impace of file-growth activities
 - Limit autogrowth of the DB
 - Move all DBs to data disks, including system DBs
 - Move error log and trace file directories to data disks